frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

 Await.result(check.run(-1).runAsync, Duration.Inf)
 ```

-We can see that `isPositive` is always printed before `isEven` eventhough `isEven` doesn't take as long as `isPositive`.
+We can see that `isPositive` is always printed before `isEven` even though `isEven` doesn't take as long as `isPositive`.

-This happens because in most `Monad` instances the `Applicative` operations are implemented using `flatMap`, which means that the operations are sequential.
+This happens because, in most `Monad` instances, the `Applicative` operations are implemented using `flatMap`, which means that the operations are sequential.

-Monix however also has a nondeterministic `Monad` instance, that will execute `Task`s in parallel:
+Monix however, also has a nondeterministic `Monad` instance, that will execute `Task`s in parallel:

 ```tut:book
 import Task.nondeterminism